 You're loading up on folic acid, vitamin C, and calcium, but a vitamin crucial to baby's brain development may be completely off your radar.

 An easier fix comes in the form of a supplement, ideally containing at least 150 micrograms of iodine.
 Both pregnant and lactating women should be taking at least 290 micrograms of iodine each day.
-And actually, you may get close to that amount if you use iodized table salt.
+You may actually get close to that amount if you use iodized table salt.

 Taking an iodine supplement is a little change with big benefits, yet only 15 percent of women do so.
-In addition to boosting baby's brain, iodine protects him from the effects of environmental pollutants like cigarette smoke.
+In addition to boosting brain development, iodine protects baby from the effects of environmental pollutants like cigarette smoke.